-- 38. Mitigate the impacts of climate change and utilise the most energy and water efficient technologies to achieve zero carbon by 2028; - 39.
-Explore and deliver the most appropriate solutions to providing decentralised low carbon heat and energy as part of new residential and employment development.
+{MM, start of removed text} 38.
+Mitigate the impacts of climate change and utilise the most energy and water efficient technologies to achieve zero carbon by 2028;

+- 39. Explore and deliver the most appropriate solutions to providing decentralised low carbon heat and energy as part of new residential and employment development.
 This will include exploring the potential for the development of district heat, cooling and energy networks, energy centres, the implementation of renewable and low carbon heat and energy technologies in design and the co-location of potential heat and energy customers and suppliers - 40.
-Ensure new development maximizes on-site renewable energy measures in line with the energy hierarchy, for example, via solar PV and other low carbon technologies, linked to the provision of and supply to electric vehicle charging infrastructure: - 41.
-Make provision for other necessary infrastructure such as utilities, full fibre broadband and electric vehicle charging points in accordance with relevant Places for Everyone or Local Plan policies; - 42.
-Mitigate flood risk and surface water management issues including provision of SUDS through the design and layout of development in accordance with an allocation wide flood risk, foul and surface water management strategy: which forms part of the Masterplan/delivery strategy (Criterion 1) The allocation-wide drainage strategy should be prepared after having fully assessed site topography, flood risk, existing water features and naturally occurring flow

-- paths to identify where water will naturally accumulate.
+Ensure new development maximizes on-site renewable energy measures in line with the energy hierarchy, for example, via solar PV and other low carbon technologies, linked to the provision of and supply to electric vehicle charging infrastructure; - 41.
+Make provision for other necessary infrastructure such as utilities, full fibre broadband and electric vehicle charging points in accordance with relevant Places for Everyone or Local Plan policies; {MM, end of removed text} - 42.
+Mitigate flood risk and surface water management issues {MM, start of removed text} including provision of SUDS {MM, end of removed text} through the design and layout of development in accordance with [MM, start of new text] an allocation wide [MM, end of new text] flood risk, foul and surface water management strategy.
+[MM, start of new text] which forms part of the Masterplan/delivery strategy (Criterion 1) [MM, end of new text] {MM, start of removed text} The allocation-wide drainage strategy should be prepared after having fully assessed site topography, flood risk, existing water features and naturally occurring flow paths to identify where water will naturally accumulate.
 The strategy will demonstrate how each phase interacts with other phases of development and further detail will be set out in the Masterplan / SPD - 43.
 Incorporate on-site measures to deal with surface water and control the rate of surface water runoff.
 Planning applications will be expected to apply the full surface hierarchy and ensure water is managed close to where it falls by mimicking the natural drainage solution; - 44.
 Demonstrate that development proposals will not adversely affect existing water supply infrastructure that passes through the site.
-This will include consideration of any changes in ground levels and management of the construction process; - 45.
-Seek to actively reduce the impact of potential flood risk both within and beyond the site; - 46.
-Incorporate appropriate noise and air quality mitigation, such as woodland buffers, particularly along the M56 motorway, the Metrolink and HS2/NPR corridor in line with Environmental (Noise) Regulations;
+This will include

+- consideration of any changes in ground levels and management of the construction process; - 45.
+Seek to actively reduce the impact of potential flood risk both within and beyond the site; {MM, end of removed text} - 46.
+Incorporate appropriate noise and air quality mitigation, such as woodland buffers, particularly along the M56 motorway, the Metrolink and HS2/NPR corridor {MM, start of removed text} in line with Environmental (Noise)